kevineo/learning/git/0003-building_a_new_feature/README.md

 $ git pull origin master
 ```

 > NOTE:
+>
-> By this command, you will be pulled into a terminal prompts saying "merge 'master' from URL."
+> By this command, you will be pulled into a terminal prompt saying "merge 'master' from URL."
 > This means that there is no conflict.
 Commit that change.